Jon9851/You-Matter-/README.md

 ## Design Chocies

-* #### Fonts
+## Fonts
-* The font that I choose was Oswald due to viusal impact the font gave me on my prjoect.
-I tested out serveal fonts and struggled visibility on the overlay on the nav bar.
-Oswlad font is used for all the text on the pages.
+* The font that I chose was Oswald, due to its striking visual impact.

+* I tested out several fonts which struggled on visibility with the overlay on the nav bar.
+Oswald font worked and is used for all the text on the pages.

+* The style of ‘You Matter’ website was designed to be easy to follow and use.

 * The style of you matter was choosen for the simple design of the website which is easy to follow and use.

-* ### Color Scheme
+## Color Scheme
-* Black and Yellow where eventually choosen for the project with some small, degsin changes to the sections due to the color visibilty on the pages.
-The orginal color that i started with was red and black this was changed to visibilty on the pages as the text was hard to read in certain places.
+* The colour scheme of black and yellow were eventually chosen for the site.
+Originally, the site was red and black, however this was changed due to the poor text visibility present on the pages.

 ![Hex Color](assets/readme-images/hexcolor.png)

 [Contents](<#contents>)

 # Features

-You Matter site is design for simplicity, and easy to use features.
-You matter site contains a navigiation menu with icon displayed next to the individual pages names.
-The site also contains a contact form with a message box and a gallery dispalying all the facilities the gym has to offer.
+ The ‘You Matter’ site is designed for simplicity with easy to use features.
+The site contains a navigation menu with an icon displayed next to the individual pages names.

+ The site also contains a contact form with a message box and a gallery, displaying all the facilities the gym has to offer.

 ## Home
    ### Navigation Menu

-   * Situated at the top lfet of the site is the gym name and opening times.
-The navigation menu is loacted at the top right of the site.
+ * Situated at the top left of the site is the gym name and opening hours.
+   The navigation menu is located at the top right of the site.

-   * The naviagtion menu includes four differents links to the indavidual pages of the site.
-All the links a full fuctional.
+ * The navigation menu includes four different links to the individual pages of the site.
+All the links are fully functional.

-   * The main images for the site is a picture of gym equipment and text overlayed on top.
+*  The main backdrop images for the site feature gym equipment with the text overlayed.

 ![Homepage](assets/readme-images/homepage.png)